 – Tablet 344 from Vindolanda

-Most of all, the recruits had to learn a long-distance march – every month the soldiers had to travel the distance of 30 kilometres, fully equipped.
-Half of the distance they marched and the other half they ran.
-They were also taught how the build a camp, they practised stone-throwing, swimming and horse riding.
+Most of all, the recruits had to learn a long-distance march – every month the soldiers had to travel the distance of 30 kilometers, fully equipped.
+Half of the distance they marched and the other half ran.
+They were also taught how the build a camp, they practiced stone-throwing, swimming, and horse riding.
 Twice a day they exercised (veterans only once), they had to learn how to jump on and off the horse (from both sides which was no mean feat taking into considerations that there were no stirrups then) with full equipment.
 Nonetheless the most important of all was the ability to use the weapon.

 The legionaries kept in touch with their families, they corresponded sending not only letters but also packages.
 Claudius Terentius, for example, wrote to his father: